FDE Plans To Ban Its Teachers For Running Private Schools - UrduPoint

 The teachers to be bounded to teach in the evening classes in case of need and they would be given honorarium in that regard, they added.

-New educational institutions were also being established in ICT to cater the shortage of schools in the federal capital, they sources told.
+New educational institutions were also being established in ICT to cater the shortage of schools in the federal capital, the sources told.